5 from 5 votes

 Eggs with soft yolks cut in quarters over rice with kale and roasted onions with chilli oil.

-On-the-go snack โ€“ These Korean marinated eggs are a delicious, protein-rich snack.
-Just pack them in an airtight container or baggie and enjoy (like you would a hard-boiled egg).
+• On-the-go snack: Marinated eggs are a delicious protein-rich snack that keeps well in the fridge for several days.
+Just pack them in an airtight container and enjoy them cold straight from the fridge (just like a hard-boiled egg).

-Customizable flavor – You can easily adjust the flavor by adding more or fewer chillies, and including sesame seeds, green onions, sesame oil, etc.
+• Easy to make: This Korean marinated eggs recipe has only three steps, so it’s great for home cooks of all skill levels.
+And you can easily adjust the flavor by adding more or fewer chillies, and including sesame seeds, green onions, sesame oil, etc.

 Need inspiration for some other Korean inspired recipes?
-Try my; Korean Spiced Turkey Mince, Gochujang Noodles and Creamy Gochujang Pasta
+Try my Korean Spiced Turkey Mince, Gochujang Noodles and Creamy Gochujang Pasta.

 Ingredients